slamice/wri/hipsters/first-draft/ch04 - work.md

 People rushed across the intersection, most in suits and black skirts.
 The sky cleared a bit and shed some light on the dank dirty sidewalk.

 I sputtered out, "But, today's gonna be hectic and quiet.
 Like a goldfish dying.
-I don't really see an end to any of this."
+Well, ok, I _optimistically_ don't really see an end to any of this."

 "Like a goldfish dying?"